MicrosoftDocs/Contribute/Contribute/dotnet/labels-projects.md

 ## Projects

-Contributors should check the [Projects for .NET community collaborators](https://github.com/dotnet/docs/projects/35).
-We've created different columns for maintenance, document updates, and new content tasks.
-This can be a way to find tasks of interest.
-(Note that the project view can be filtered using the labels described above.)

-We also use projects in two other ways:
+We use projects in two ways:

 - Month YYYY project types: These are scrum boards for each month's working plan.
 - Long-running epics: These are used to organize tasks toward a goal when the work will occur over several months.